YEARBOOK FOR TRADITIONAL MUSIC

 JOURNAL OF MUSIC THEORY

-Exploring the Depths of Music TheoryJOURNAL OF MUSIC THEORY is a prestigious academic journal published by DUKE UNIVERSITY PRESS, dedicated to the rigorous exploration of music theory, analysis, and related fields.
+Unveiling the Complexities of SoundJOURNAL OF MUSIC THEORY is a prestigious academic journal published by DUKE UNIVERSITY PRESS, dedicated to the rigorous exploration of music theory, analysis, and related fields.
 With an ISSN of 0022-2909 and an E-ISSN of 1941-7497, this journal has gained significant recognition for its scholarly contributions, evidenced by its ranking in the first quartile (Q1) in the field of Music as per the 2023 Category Quartiles.
 With an impressive position of #33 out of 180 in the Scopus Ranks for Arts and Humanities in Music and standing at the 81st percentile, it is an essential resource for both aspiring and established researchers, professionals, and students.
 Offering a platform for innovative research from 2002 to 2024, the journal aims to foster a deeper understanding of the complexities of music in contemporary discourse, making it an invaluable tool for anyone invested in the theoretical underpinnings of music.